 Lead Director.
 If the Chairman is not an independent director, the independent directors shall designate from among them a lead independent director (Lead Director).
 The Board will designate and publicly disclose the independent director who will serve as Lead Director.
-The Lead Director's responsibilities include: presiding at meetings of the Board at which the Chairman is not present, including executive sessions of the independent directors; serving as liaison between the Chairman and the independent directors; convening meetings of the directors; meeting regularly with the CEO to provide feedback on director deliberations; consulting with the Chairman on matters relating to corporate governance; facilitating the CEO performance review and management succession planning reviews; and, when requested by major shareholders, ensuring that he/she is available for consultation and direct communication.
+The Lead Director's responsibilities include, but are not limited to: presiding at meetings of the Board at which the Chairman is not present, including executive sessions of the independent directors; serving as liaison between the Chairman and the independent directors; convening meetings of the non-employee directors when necessary and appropriate; meeting regularly with the CEO to provide feedback on director deliberations; consulting with the Chairman on matters relating to corporate governance; facilitating the CEO performance review and management succession planning reviews; and, participating in conversations with the company's shareholders..
 The Lead Director, in advance of each Board meeting, provides comments, suggestions, and approval for the meeting schedule and timing, for each agenda, and for the types of information to be sent to the Board.